GW231123: Likely a product of successive mergers from $\sim 10 $ stellar-mass black holes

 Alternatively, in dynamical formation channels BHs can undergo repeated mergers and substantially grow in mass, as long as the merger remnants are efficiently retained in their host environments \citep[see][]{2021NatAs...5..749G, 2022ApJ...935L..20Z, 2025ApJ...984...63L}.
 GW231123 may thus represent a hierarchical merger.
 However, how massive BHs can grow via hierarchical assembly remains unclear and likely depends on the host environment.
 For example, in active galactic nucleus (AGN) disk channels the maximum BH mass may be limited by the finite lifetime of the disk \citep{2025arXiv250419570X}.
 Additionally, primordial BHs (PBHs) formed in the early Universe \citep{1974MNRAS.168..399C,2010RAA....10..495K} could also populate mass ranges that are hard to reach via stellar collapse \citep{2018PhRvL.121h1306C, 2024bheg.book..261E}.

-Previously, the BBH merger GW190521 \citep{2020PhRvL.125j1102A} attracted significant attention, as it contained at least one component apparently above the lower edge of PIMG. \cite{2020ApJ...904L..26F} and \citet{2021ApJ...907L...9N} proposed that GW190521 might have been a \textit{straddling binary}, meaning one BH lay below and the other above the PIMG, so that neither BH was born in the disallowed mass range.
-However, hierarchical merger scenarios were later found to be more natural for GW190521 once spin information was taken into account.
-In particular, population analyses inferred that at least one component of GW190521 was likely a higher-generation BH based on its spin and mass properties \citep{2021ApJ...913...42W, 2021ApJ...915L..35K, 2022ApJ...941L..39W, 2024PhRvL.133e1401L, 2025PhRvL.134a1401A, 2025ApJ...987...65L, 2025arXiv250609154A}.
+Previously, the BBH merger GW190521 \citep{2020PhRvL.125j1102A} attracted significant attention, as it contained at least one component with a mass apparently above the lower edge of the PIMG \cite{2020ApJ...904L..26F}. \citet{2021ApJ...907L...9N} proposed that GW190521 might be a \textit{straddling binary}, meaning one BH lay below and the other above the PIMG.
+However, population analyses inferred that at least one component of GW190521 was likely a higher-generation BH based on its spin and mass properties \citep{2021ApJ...913...42W, 2021ApJ...915L..35K, 2022ApJ...941L..39W, 2024PhRvL.133e1401L, 2024arXiv240601679P, 2025PhRvL.134a1401A, 2025ApJ...987...65L, 2025PhRvD.112f3040A}.